 Politician and filipino statesman, born at Baler (province of Tayabas) on August 19, 1878 and died in Saranac Lake (New York) on August 1, 1944, which reached the Presidency of the Commonwealth of the Philippines at the head of the nationalist party.
 Was the maximum political figure in the country during the era of American dominance, dying shortly before see fulfilled his dream of a fully independent Philippine State.

-After finishing grammar school, he moved to Manila, obtained the Bachelor at the San Juan de Letran College of the Philippine capital, and enrolled in the University of Santo Tomas to study law.
+After finishing grammar school, he/she moved to Manila, obtained the Bachelor at the San Juan de Letran College of the Philippine capital, and enrolled in the University of Santo Tomas to study law.
 At the outbreak of the war against the United States abandoned his studies to join the independence army.
-After the conflict, he resumed his training in law and after graduation, he won a square of Prosecutor on the island of Mindoro.
-In 1903 he was appointed by the new authorities of the Governor of his home province, which was presented and won the seat in the first elections to the Philippine Assembly (October 1907) on behalf of the filipino nationalist party, political party of which he was one of its founders.
+After the conflict, he/she resumed his training in law and after graduation, he/she won a square of Prosecutor on the island of Mindoro.
+In 1903 he/she was appointed by the new authorities of the Governor of his home province, which was presented and won the seat in the first elections to the Philippine Assembly (October 1907) on behalf of the filipino nationalist party, political party of which he/she was one of its founders.